Do you know if your social media marketing strategy is working effectively? Wondering how best to monitor your efforts?

 A variety of tools will provide social media traffic data.
 Here are a few you may want to try:

 The importance of branding metrics is to measure how well your social posts align with your brand.
 Is your brand voice clear and consistent from caption to caption?
 Do the images you share on your social channels use the same filter or have a similar feel to them?
 Do your posts use the right brand name?

 All brands should have a branding guideline PDF that outlines important branding specifications, such as:

 Terminology to Avoid

 Public relations policies

 To track branding data, add these columns to your spreadsheet for each social media network:

 Any changes made to branding?
 Y/N

 You’ll need to evaluate your branding on social media to ensure your social media posts align with your branding guidelines.
-If you discover a January post used an abbreviation for your company name and a February post spelled out the full brand name, you need to address that inconsistency going forward.
+If you discover a January post used an abbreviation for your company name and a February post spelt out the full brand name, you need to address that inconsistency as we advance.